opensearch-project/documentation-website/_opensearch/query-dsl/xy.md

 `WITHIN` | Matches documents whose xy shape is completely within the shape provided in the query. | `xy_shape` `CONTAINS` | Matches documents whose xy shape completely contains the shape provided in the query. | `xy_shape`

-The examples below illustrate searching for documents that contain xy shapes.
+The following examples illustrate searching for documents that contain xy shapes.
 To learn how to search for documents that contain xy points, see the [Querying xy points](#querying-xy-points) section.

 ## Defining the shape in an xy query